Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.1. Dependency Injection/DependencyInjection.md

 ```

 ### Setter-based Dependency Injection
 Setter-base DI is accomplished by calling setter methods on already initialized bean which have been created by using of
 `static` factory method or (no-argument constructor/with constructor-based DI approach).
-This example shows us simple Ja-
+This example shows us simple
-va POJO which can be DI only by using of Setter-based DI:
+Java POJO which can be DI only by using of Setter-based DI:
 ```java
 public class SimpleMovieLister {